Managing Up

 A practical 1:1 system: agenda, scripts, and follow-ups that build trust in your first 90 days.

-In your first 90 days, it’s your main alignment mechanism with the person who influences:
+A 1:1 is not a recurring calendar event.
+In your first 90 days it’s your main alignment mechanism with the person who decides what “good” looks like, what gets prioritized, and what gets forgiven.

 Treat it like a strategy meeting, not a vibe check.

-What a good 1:1 prevents
+The phrase a good 1:1 prevents

 The most expensive phrase in early career is: